yyaadet/autosrt_page/docs/README.md

 # AutoSRT

-AutoSRT is a powerful desktop application that automatically generates English and Chinese subtitles from video files.
+AutoSRT is a powerful desktop application that automatically generates dual language subtitles from video files.
 Running entirely offline on your local machine, it ensures complete privacy and data security while delivering professional-quality subtitles.

 ## Features